isa-nurbek/leet-code-challenges/Strings/README.md

 # String Challenges

-Welcome to the **String Challenges** repository!
-This project is dedicated to solving a variety of string manipulation problems to sharpen programming and problem-solving skills.
+Welcome to the **String Challenges** unit!
+This unit is dedicated to solving a variety of string manipulation problems to sharpen programming and problem-solving skills.

 ---